-Selected topics in psychology is a specially designed course for students interested in pursuing specific study projects under the supervision of a discipline instructor and approved by an advisor, the course instructor, and the appropriate department chair.
+1-5 sem hrs crSelected topics in psychology is a specially designed course for students interested in pursuing specific study projects under the supervision of a discipline instructor and approved by an advisor, the course instructor, and the appropriate department chair.
 No more than six semester hours in topics courses may be used in meeting minimum degree requirements.

-PSYH 1310 - General Psychology I HONORS
+PSYH 1410 - General Psychology HONORS

-This course is a study of selected topics in general psychology.
-Subject matter include research methods, biological foundations of behavior, human development, learning, memory, sensation, perception, and consciousness.
+3 sem hrs crThis course is a study of selected topics in general psychology.
+Subject matter include research methods, biological foundations of behavior, human development, learning, memory, sensation, preception, and consciousness.
 Critical thinking, science and pseudoscience in psychology, neuropsychology, independent research, and an introduction to writing APA style will be emphasized.

-Prerequisite: Documented eligibility for honors courses (see current catalog for a full description of eligibility criteria) or permission from the Chair of the Department of Social Science.
+Prerequisite: Documented eligibility for honors courses (see current catalog for a full description of eligibility criteria) or permission from the appropriate department chair.